Liad31/AP2_Ex1/README.md

 ## Installation and Running
 #### Installation
-Clone this git repository into a directory in your computer, and then **About FG:** If you want to use FG, you should install it, and put the "playback_small.xml" from the moodle in the folder "/data/protocols", inside the folder you installed FG in.
+Clone this git repository into a directory in your computer.
+**About FG:** If you want to use FG, you should install it, and put the "playback_small.xml" from the moodle in the folder "/data/protocols", inside the folder you installed FG in.
 #### Running
 If you want to run FG manually, you should to it with the next settings: